-Daphne are one of the most impressive fragrant flowering plants, and with the right conditions daphne provide not only fragrance but masses of sweet smelling flowers in the winter months. (picture right)
+Daphne are one of the most impressive fragrant flowering plants, and with the right conditions daphne provide not only fragrance but masses of sweet smelling flowers in the winter months.

 A few varieties actually prefer sun and some require extra lime in the soil.
 Despite what you may read, not all varieties are fragrant.

-Most Daphne plants prefer a cool, shaded position and a moist well composted soil.
+Most species prefer a cool, shaded position and a moist well composted soil.
 Good drainage is essential, and although shade is important, deep shade should be avoided.
-Mulch should be kept away from the base of the plant, yellow leaves are often a sign of poor drainage and or collar rot.

-Varieties such as Genkwa and Cneorum need different conditions.
+- Varieties such as Genkwa and Cneorum need different conditions.

 Propagating Daphne Plants From Cuttings